-Many people have questions about Hypnotherapy and there is often little understanding about it.
+Many people have questions about Hypnotherapy and there is often little understanding about the way it works.

 *Am I in control while under hypnosis?

 Yes.
 You are in complete control at all times.
 When we see hypnosis on stage and TV it is an act and not at all the way clinical or medical hypnosis works.

 Yes!
 Your voice and body will be working completely fine should you need to use them to communicate.

 No. I don’t believe this is possible for anyone to be able to control you at all and a any reasonable therapist would have no reason to want to.
 That is not how hypnosis works.
 You have to be a willing participant at all times and unless the therapy aligns with you and your values, it will not be effective.
 It is for this reason, it is important to choose a credible therapist that listens to you and understands what you are wanting to achieve.

 *Will my opinions be valued during the session?

 The therapy session is yours and all about you, your opinions are not only welcomed but encouraged.
 The more involved and committed you are, the more awareness will arise giving you the best outcomes.

 *How does hypnosis change the way I think?

 Through well-placed suggestions to our subconscious that are in our best interest for a positive outcome or healing our mind is eager to accept them ready to facilitate change.
 Thinking differently changes the neural pathways over time for lasting results.